retkowsky/DP-100/labdocs/Lab01A.md

 4. Note the **Inference Clusters** tab.
 This is where you can create and manage compute targets on which to deploy your trained models as web services for client applications to consume.
 5. Note the **Attached Compute** tab.
 This is where you could attach a virtual machine or Databricks cluster that exists outside of your workspace.

+    > **Note**: You'll explore compute targets in more detail later in the course.

 ## Task 4: Create Data Resources

 Now that you have some compute resources that you can use to process data, you'll need a way to store and ingest the data to be processed.

 1. In the *Studio* interface, view the **Datastores** page.
 Your Azure ML workspace already includes two datastores based on the Azure Storage account that was created along with the workspace.
 These are used to store notebooks, configuration files, and data.

    > **Note**: In a real-world environment, you'd likely add custom datastores that reference your business data stores - for example, Azure blob containers, Azure Data Lakes, Azure SQL Databases, and so on.
-We'll explore this later in the course.
+You'll explore this later in the course.

 2. In the *Studio* interface, view the **Datasets** page.
 Datasets represent specific data files or tables that you plan to work with in Azure ML.
 3. Create a new dataset from web files, using the following settings: